Article by John Joy, Managing Attorney, FTI Law.

 About the Author

-John Joy is the Managing Attorney and founder of FTI Law, a law firm that specializes in representing crypto whistleblowers.
+John Joy is the Managing Attorney and founder of FTI Law, a law firm that focuses on representing FCPA whistleblowers.
 John is a New York whistleblower attorney who has worked for almost a decade on financial crime and regulatory cases around the globe.
 When working on cryptocurrency issues, John and FTI Law work with Elementus, the first institutional-grade crypto forensic solution.